 The Assessment Committee is in charge of reading and examining the final text of the Thesis.
-Upon completion of the M.Th.
-Thesis, the student submits by hand to the coordinator of the M.Th.
-Program four copies of the manuscript, and applies in writing for the Thesis defense.
+Upon completion of the MTh Thesis, the student submits by e-mail to the Dean, with carbon copy to the Program coordinator, the supervisor and the Institute registration office, a final copy of the manuscript, and applies in writing for the Thesis defense.
 His application needs the approval of the Dean, who appoints the assessment committee and the committee chairperson.